 Lack of mental capacity

 Another reason for setting aside a Will is where the Will does not represent the intentions of the deceased because they have been unduly influenced by another person.
-It may be that the deceased was not able to stand up to the influence of other people because of their age, physical weaknesses or emotional incapacity.
+It may be that they were not able to stand up to the influence of other people because of the deceased’s age, physical weaknesses or emotional incapacity.
 As you can imagine, success in these cases requires a very high standard of proof.

 One of our lawyers was involved in a matter where unhappy beneficiaries claimed both lack of mental capacity and undue influence.
 However, the beneficiaries had not seen the deceased for a lengthy period of time and also were not able to find any witness to support their claim.
 The matter did not proceed.